 for viewing the preliminary Flood Insurance Rate Maps (FIRMs) released by the Federal Emergency Management Agency (FEMA) in May 2013 -- FEMA's first significant update of these maps in 20 to 30 years, resulting in many new properties included in the expanded floodplain.
 The FEMA maps must be adopted at Town Meeting for communities to maintain eligibility with the National Flood Insurance Program (NFIP).

 NOTE: The Cape Cod Commission's regional, parcel-level viewer is presented as an information-sharing tool only.
 Questions about how to manage an individual property owner’s flood hazard risk are still best addressed locally, or through FEMA.
-Cape Cod Commission Planner Ryan Bennett can help facilitate those inquiries.
+Cape Cod Commission Planner Cally Harper can help facilitate those inquiries.

 Using recent technology, the CCC updated the RPP web mapping applications. »»»